Wake Forest University: Reynolda campus

 The Reynolda Campus is the main campus for Wake Forest University, housing the undergraduate colleges, three of the four graduate schools, and half the Graduate School of Arts and Sciences.
 The core of Reynolda campus is the two interlinked quads, separated by the main administrative building and dining facility, Reynolda Hall, into North and South Campus.
+Known for its Georgian architecture, Wake Forest is constantly listed as one of the most beautiful campuses in North Carolina and the United States.

 North Campus consists of Hearn Plaza, better known as "the quad", which holds six upperclassmen residential buildings, Subway restaurant, a book/office supply store, a clothing/athletic store, and Wait Chapel.
 The classrooms at Wait Chapel house the offices and classrooms for the Divinity School and the Religion Department.